- Legal Articles

 c.
 Court of Cassation.

-Whereas a different picture can be witnessed in Dubai and RAK courts as under Dubai Law Number 16 of 2009, Dubai courts have established a Centre for Amicable Settlement (the Centre).
-The Centre has the authority to hear the following type of disputes:
+On the other hand, under Dubai Law Number 16 of 2009, Dubai courts have established a Centre for Amicable Settlement (the Centre).
+The Centre has the authority to hear the following type of disputes, as set out in the Administrative Resolution No. 51 of 2020 Concerning the Jurisdiction of the Centre for Amicable Settlement of Disputes:

 a.
 Dispute regarding the partition of common property;

 c.
-Disputes are pertaining to outstanding debt worth AED 100,000.
+Disputes involving claims not exceeding AED 200,000.
 In the aforementioned cases, the matter should be initially referred to the Centre.
-Whereas, employment and family matters cannot be referred to the Centre.
+Employment and family matters cannot be referred to the Centre.

 3. What is the limitation period within which the commercial disputes shall be presented before the courts?